kitnil/awesome/README.md

 ## Rust

+- [vivid](https://github.com/sharkdp/vivid) - A generator for LS_COLORS with support for multiple color themes
+- [cicada](https://github.com/mitnk/cicada) - A bash-like Unix shell written in Rust
+- [lucid](https://github.com/sharkdp/lucid) - A simple mock-application for programs that work with child processes
 - [dose-response](https://github.com/tryjumping/dose-response) - Dose Response is a roguelike where you play an addict.
 Avoid the dangers threatening your mind and body while desperately looking for the next fix.
 - [colonize](https://github.com/indiv0/colonize) - A Dwarf Fortress/Rimworld-like game written in Rust
 - [rusted-ruins](https://github.com/garkimasera/rusted-ruins) - Extensible open world rogue like game with pixel art.
 Players can explore the wilderness and ruins.